nmaguiar/hVSCs/README.md

 In a browser open the following URL (accepting the insecure certificate): https://127.0.0.1:8443

-> If you are using Linux >= 5.8 or newer with cgroups v2 support use this one.
+> If you are using Linux kernel version >= 5.8.x with cgroups v2 support, use this one.

 ### Kubernetes